Sailing the Seas of Cheese: We Don’t Need No Stinkin’ Zucchinis or Portents of the Mayan Apocalypse

 Ted Thompson Doesn’t Like Zucchini

 Let’s face it, other than perhaps Charles Woodson, Thompson is not a fan of high-profile free agency.
-And he certainly does’t do sloppy seconds on miscellaneous bits and bobs that no one wants or needs.
+And he certainly doesn’t do sloppy seconds on miscellaneous bits and bobs that no one wants or needs.
 Unless Tim Tebow can suddenly become a fabulous OLB or Center, he’s not the Packers’ first priority.
 Best Player available applies to the draft.
 Sure, bring him as a weird Tight End/H-back whatever.
-Being a utility slash player only gave Cordell Stewart so much milage before he became useless squash.
+Being a utility slash player only gave Cordell Stewart so much mileage before he too became useless squash.
 Then again, don’t the Packers already have fifty (yes, I’m exaggerating) Tight Ends that already fit the bill and know the system?
 Yes, Tim is the shiny thing dangling in front of teams right now.
 Seriously, what would his role on the team be other than drive up the sales of another Packers jersey that isn’t #15?
-Come on, he may be the Left Handed Jesus, but 15 is and always will belong to Bart Star.
+Come on, he may be the Left-handed Jesus, but 15 is and always will belong to Bart Starr.

 Ted Thomspson Doesn’t Like Throwing Money to the Wind